scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 Throughout the first half of the 2000s, MONTE was carefully constructed by reshaping the algorithms under-pinning the DPTRAJ/ODP into a rigorously tested and well documented object-oriented software package.
-In 2007, MONTE got its first operational assignment navigating NASA's Phoenix lander to a successful encoutner with Mars.
+In 2007, MONTE had its first operational assignment navigating NASA's Phoenix lander to a successful encoutner with Mars.
 Since 2012, MONTE has powered all flight navigation services at JPL, including the Cassini extended mission, Mars Science Laboratory, MAVEN, GRAIL, Dawn,